hausec/PowerZure/README.md

 # Requirements

-The "Az" [Azure PowerShell](https://docs.microsoft.com/en-us/powershell/azure/?view=azps-4.2.0) module is the only module used in PowerZure, as it is the most current module for Azure.
+The "Az" [Azure PowerShell](https://docs.microsoft.com/en-us/powershell/azure/?view=azps-4.2.0) module is the primary module used in PowerZure, as it handles most requests interacting with Azure resources.
 The Az module interacts using the Azure REST API.

+The AzureAD PowerShell Module is also used and is for handling AzureAD requests.
+The AzureAD module uses the Microsoft Graph API.

 ## Author & License